 The effective pairing channels likewise can be seen in, for example, the tight-binding results discussed in Sec.~\ref{subsec:JG.tbm} for a Josephson junction along the $z$ direction between an $s$-wave superconductor and $\Delta_\mathrm{MSC}^{(q_p=-1, l_z=0)}$ monopole superconductor.
-In the Josephson energy phase relation shown in Fig.~\ref{fig:WeylS.zjunction}~(b), states with momentum $k_\parallel = k_{\parallel, 5}$ near $\tilde{k}_F$ have significant contributions to the first order Josephson tunneling, analogous to a junction between two $s$-wave superconductors.
+In the Josephson energy phase relation shown in Fig.~\ref{fig:WeylS.zjunction}(b), states with momentum $k_\parallel = k_{\parallel, 5}$ near $\tilde{k}_F$ have significant contributions to the first-order Josephson tunneling, analogous to a junction between two $s$-wave superconductors.
 Similarly, the spin-singlet channel in the projected pairing order in Eq.~\eqref{qp=-1.lz=0.projeted.spin_rep} has maximal amplitude at the equator.
-In contrast, for states with momentum $k_\parallel = k_{\parallel, 2}$ near the gap nodes, the first order Josephson current is suppressed while the second order $\pi$-periodic Josephson current is more significant.
+In contrast, for states with momentum $k_\parallel = k_{\parallel, 2}$ near the gap nodes, the first-order Josephson current is suppressed while the second-order $\pi$-periodic Josephson current is more significant.
 This can be attributed to the effective spin triplet channels in Eq.~\eqref{qp=-1.lz=0.projeted.spin_rep}, which are more weighted relative to the spin singlet channel near the poles of the Weyl Fermi surface.
-Similar to a junction between a spin singlet and spin triplet superconductor with spin-independent tunneling at the junction link, this leads to higher order contributions to the Josephson current.
+Similar to a junction between a spin singlet and spin triplet superconductor with spin-independent tunneling at the junction link, this leads to higher-order contributions to the Josephson current.